My “PIP” experience

 Unlike many people fueled by envy, I’m fueled by anger.
 It’s my source of motivation that reminds me that I shouldn’t settle for mediocrity.
 And the pip experience is painful enough that vividly reminds me of my anger about myself, as well as the fact the need to change things usually boils down to the need to change myself.
 And this is exactly where my unlearning journey begins.

 However, I can’t be an angry bird all the time.
 The more I look at the pip experience, the more I feel that it doesn't seem as bad at all.
-Even though I'm still confused about my severance package, do I forget about it, miss it somehow, or …
+Even though I'm still confused about my severance package, did I forget about it, miss it, or …?